Gio99c/gio99c.github.io/about.md

 I write about what I learn while building these systems.
 My posts cover everything from the technical details of model architectures to the practical challenges of deploying AI at scale.
 I believe in sharing knowledge—both the successes and the failures—because that's how we all get better at this craft.

+## Community

+I founded the [Italian Tech Club NYC](https://italiantechclubnyc.com/) chapter to unite the Italian tech ecosystem in New York.
+We are an exclusive community of founders, investors, and engineers dedicated to fostering innovation and professional growth in the city that never sleeps.

 ## Connect

 I'm always interested in connecting with fellow engineers, researchers, and anyone passionate about building AI systems that make a difference.
 Feel free to reach out: